Reading Days Policy

 6C1-7.055 Academic Affairs; Last Week of Class Examination and Assignment Policy.

-To avoid any misunderstanding or misapplication of the policy, the folowing Q&A's are provided for clarification:
+To avoid any misunderstanding or misapplication of the policy, the following Q&A's are provided for clarification:

 A: You are not allowed to schedule anything compulsory like exams or class projects on a reading day, even if these are not comprehensive.
 You may hold things like optional office hours or optional reviews.